onaio/milia/README.md

 ## Setting credentials in milia

-Milia stores credentials in the `milia.utils.remote/*credentials*` atom map, which defaults to:
+Milia stores credentials in the `milia.utils.remote/*credentials*` dynamic var map, which defaults to:

 ```clojure
 {:temp-token nil